 (f) The name and address of the qualifying party.

 (g) If the applicant is a limited liability company or corporation, an attestation that the limited liability company or corporation is in good standing with the corporation commission.

 (h) The address or location of the applicant's place of business and the mailing address if it is different from the applicant's place of business.

 2. Submit the appropriate fee required under this chapter.

-C. To obtain, renew or maintain a license under this chapter, each person who is named on a license must be of good character and reputation.
-Lack of good character and reputation may be established by showing that a person engaged in contracting without a license or committed any act that, if committed or done by any licensed contractor, would be grounds for suspension or revocation of a contractor's license or by showing that the person was named on a license that was suspended or revoked in this state or another state.
+C. To obtain, renew or maintain a license under this chapter, each person who is named on a license must not have engaged in contracting without a license or committed any act that, if committed or done by any licensed contractor, would be grounds for suspension or revocation of a contractor's license or be named on a license that was suspended or revoked in this state or another state.

 D. To obtain a license under this chapter, a person may not have had a license denied, refused or revoked within one year before the person's application.
 The registrar may find circumstances behind the denial, refusal or revocation excusable if the applicant's actions did not result in an unremedied hardship or danger or loss to the public.
 A person who has been convicted of contracting without a license is not eligible to obtain a license under this chapter for one year after the date of the last conviction.